usmansher/react-arborist/modules/docs/content/_index.md

 <div class="switcher">

   <div>
 It's important to note that tree data can come in many shapes and sizes.
 However, they do all follow a common pattern.
-The `Tree` component that react-arborist exports needs you to convert your data into an array Nodes.
+The `Tree` component that react-arborist-simple exports needs you to convert your data into an array Nodes.

 There is a utility you can use to turn any data into nodes.
 It works like this.